GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy: Implementation

 \subsection{Parallel Execution Model}

-Training subgraphs sequentially cannot fully unleash the power of a distributed system.
-GraphTheta is designed to concurrently train multiple subgraphs with multi-versioned parameter in a distributed environment, and support concurrent lookups and updates.
-That lead to two distinguished features from the existing GNN training systems: ($i$) parallel subgraph tensor storage built upon distributed graphs, and ($ii$) \texttt{GraphView} abstraction and multi-versioned parameter management to enable parallelized batched training.
+Training subgraphs sequentially cannot fully unleash the power of a distributed system. \projectname is designed to concurrently train multiple subgraphs with multi-versioned parameters in a distributed environment, and support concurrent lookups and updates, which lead to two distinguished features from the existing GNN training systems: ($i$) parallel subgraph tensor storage built upon distributed graphs, and ($ii$) \texttt{GraphView} abstraction and multi-versioned parameter management to enable parallelized batched training.

-\paragraph{Parallel tensors storage} For subgraph training, we investigate two key techniques to enable low-latency access to distributed subgraphs and lower total memory overhead.
+\textbf{Parallel tensors storage.} For subgraph training, we investigate two key techniques to enable low-latency access to distributed subgraphs and lower total memory overhead.
 The first technique is reusing the CSR/CSC indexing.
-It is inefficient in high-concurrency environment to construct and release the indexing data for each subgraph on the fly.
+It is inefficient in a high-concurrency environment to construct and release the indexing data for each subgraph on the fly.
 Instead, the global indexing of the whole graph is reused, and a private cache-friendly vertex-ID mapping is adopted to efficiently access a graph topology, as described in section~\ref{sec:sub_graph_training}.

 The second technique is task-oriented tensor storage.
-In GNNs, the same node can be incorporated in different subgraphs constructed from different batches of target nodes, especially high degrees nodes.
+In GNNs, the same node can be incorporated in different subgraphs constructed from different batches of target nodes, especially for the nodes of high degrees.
 To make tasks context-independent and hide underlying implementation details, the memory layout of nodes is task-specific (a task can be an individual forward, backward, or aggregation phase) and sliced into frames.
 A frame of a given node is a stack of consecutive resident memory, storing raw data and tensors.
 To alleviate peak memory pressure, the memory can be allocated and released dynamically per frame on the fly.
-More specifically, in the forward/backward phase, output tensors for each layer is calculated and released immediately after use.
-As the allocation and de-allocation of tensors has a context-aware memory usage pattern, we design a tensor caching between frames and standard memory manipulation libraries to avoid frequently trapping into operating system kernel spaces.
+More specifically, in the forward/backward phase, output tensors for each layer are calculated and released immediately after use.
+As the allocation and de-allocation of tensors have a context-aware memory usage pattern, we design a tensor caching between frames and standard memory manipulation libraries to avoid frequently trapping into operating system kernel spaces.